leakeyqq/TAJIRI/README.md

 # TAJIRI

-> # We are making the stock market accessible to everyone globally
+> # We are making the stock market accessible to everyone through tokenization

 ### Our first mission is to tokenize all stocks at the Nairobi Securities Exchange (NSE) and make them available on the blockchain for everyone